ChaosDynamix/Arcadia/_includes/system/configuration/boot-loader.md

 ```
 {% endfor %}

+### Recommendation

-It is highly recommended to replace the content of `cryptdevice=` with the UUID of the device, however during the installation, it is easier to use the `/dev/sdXY`. **Consider replacing this value after the installation**.
+It is highly recommended to replace the content of `cryptdevice=` with the UUID of the device, however during the installation, it is easier to use `/dev/sdXY`. **Consider replacing this value after the installation**.

 ##### Example
 ```